🧬

 Are they prone to health issues?

-They are prone to intervertebral disc disease (IVDD) due to their long backs and short legs.
+They are prone to intervertebral disc disease (IVDD) and hip dysplasia, so weight management is crucial.

 View Official FCI Standard